 |* Source: Wikipedia.org|

 The Report's authors explain that 'The magnitude of gender gaps in countries around the world is the combined result of various socioeconomic, policy and cultural variables.'

 Evidently, Islam isn't one of those variables, or the authors would have identified it as such in their 367-page report... wouldn't they?

 So what could be a common factor in the countries listed above?
-Something in the water, perhaps?Share this post on social media:
+Something in the water, perhaps?Share this post or leave a Facebook comment: